MicrosoftDocs/SupportArticles-docs/support/azure/virtual-machines/linux-hyperv-issue.md

 Always take a backup of the original initial RAMdisk image to facilitate the rollback when needed.

-- For RHEL based images:
+- For RHEL-based images:

     ```bash
     # cp /boot/initramfs-<kernelVersion>.img /boot/initramfs-<kernelVersion>.img.bak
     ```

-- For SLES based images:
+- For SLES-based images:

     ```bash
     # cp /boot/initrd-<kernelVersion> /boot/initrd-<kernelVersion>.bak
     ```

-- For Ubuntu/Debian based images:
+- For Ubuntu/Debian-based images:

     ```bash
     # cp /boot/initrd.img-<kernelVersion> /boot/initrd.img-<kernelVersion>.bak
     ```

-### <a id="reenable-hv_netvsc-offline"></a>Solution 2: Enable Hyper-V network driver offline
+### <a id="reenable-hv_netvsc-offline"></a>Solution 2: Enable the Hyper-V network driver offline

 1. Use [az vm repair](./repair-linux-vm-using-azure-virtual-machine-repair-commands.md) to access the contents of the affected OS disk from a rescue VM.

 2. Mount and chroot to the file systems of the attached OS disk in the rescue VM by following [chroot instructions](./chroot-environment-linux.md).

-3. Once the content of the affected OS disk is accessed, follow the step 4 and 5 in [Solution 1: Enable Hyper-V network driver by using serial console](#reenable-hv_netvsc-online) to reenable the drivers and rebuild the initial RAMdisk image.
+3. Once the content of the affected OS disk is accessed, follow steps 4 and 5 in [Solution 1: Enable the Hyper-V network driver by using the serial console](#reenable-hv_netvsc-online) to reenable the drivers and rebuild the initial RAMdisk image.

     Before the initial RAMdisk image is rebuilt, switch to chroot environment.
 The full path of the image must be provided.

-4. Once the changes are applied, perform automatic OS disk swap with the original VM and reboot the system by using the `az vm repair restore` command.
+4. Once the changes are applied, perform an automatic OS disk swap with the original VM and reboot the system by using the `az vm repair restore` command.

 ## <a id="macaddress-issue"></a>Scenario 2: NIC MAC address is changed or doesn't match